Whiplash

 Also, flexion/extension and rotation of the shoulder joints; these exercises are performed 3-4 times daily.
 Other treatments can include massage, acupuncture, non-narcotic analgesics, non-steroidal anti-inflammatory drugs, muscle relaxers, trigger point injections and facet joint injections for temporary pain relief.

 What are the expectations when a patient gets treatment?
-Expand

-Depending on the level of the injury, a person suffering whiplash that undergoes some form of treatment will have different expectations.
+Depending on the level of the injury, a person suffering whiplash who undergoes some form of treatment will have different expectations.
 With the lower levels of injury typically a few weeks of therapy can restore normal functioning, but persons suffering level 4 injury may become permanently disabled and require ongoing treatment.

 How is the procedure/treatment performed?
-Expand

-Physical therapy is typically done on an outpatient basis for lower level injuries; higher level injuries may require a hospital visit.
+Physical therapy is typically done on an outpatient basis for lower-level injuries; higher-level injuries may require a hospital visit.

 The facet injections are performed in a procedure center, maintain extremely low risk and may be repeated as necessary.

 How long do the benefits of the facet injections last with this condition?
-Expand

 What risk or side effects are associated with whiplash?
-Expand

-Most patients recover within a few weeks with proper therapy, however approximately 15% of patients will experience a long term disability due to their injuries.
+Most patients recover within a few weeks with proper therapy, however, approximately 15% of patients will experience a long-term disability due to their injuries.

-As stated above, half of patients suffering a whiplash related injury usually recover within a few weeks with no long term effects.
-However, for the half that experience long term effects, the effectiveness of different treatments on an individual cannot be anticipated.
+As stated above, half of patients suffering a whiplash-related injury usually recover within a few weeks with no long-term effects.
+However, for the half that experience long-term effects, the effectiveness of different treatments on an individual cannot be anticipated.